JohnGrime/MolecularUtilities/Scripts/README.md

 _A script to automatically identify and extract key structual motifs from HIV-1 capsid protein mature lattice structures_

+This script processes an input PDB file, and recursively identifies any examples of a number of important structural motifs in human immunodefiency virus type 1 (HIV-1).
+Running the script with no command line parameters reveals a basic user guide:

+	Scripts $ ./IdentifyHIVStructures.py

+	Usage: ./IdentifyHIVStructures.py input=source.pdb CTD=name,resSeq,rcut NTD=name1,resSeq1,name2,resSeq2,rcut output_prefix=x subunits_per_monomer=x
+	Where:
+		 input: PDB file with subunits separated by TER lines
+		 output_prefix: prefix for all output files
+		 subunits_per_monomer: number of consecutive PDB subunits which form a monomer

+	Scripts $

+**Example**: In **Fig. 1** wew see a PDB file from the research group of [John Briggs](https://www2.mrc-lmb.cam.ac.uk/groups/briggs/).
+This file contains an example region of mature HIV-1 capsid lattice, with a central pentameric protein ring surounded by a number of hexameric protein rings.
+Each individual protein is depicted in a different color, producing a rather chaotic scene.
+Note that we do not render loop regions of the protein, only clear alpha helices; nontheless, the image is rather complicated and confusing.

 ![Figure 3a](../Images/HIV_1a.png)

+To simplfy this structure, and extract potentially interesting local structural data, we can process the data using the `IdentifyHIVStructures.py` script, e.g.:

+	Scripts $ ./IdentifyHIVStructures.py input=Briggs.pdb CTD=CA,180,20 NTD=CA,58,CA,38,20 output_prefix=out subunits_per_monomer=1

+	Loading data from "Briggs.pdb" ...
+		 35 subunits, 35 monomers
+	Detecting CTD dimers ...
+		 10 CTD dimer pairs found.
+	Detecting NTD dimers ...
+		 35 NTD dimer pairs found.
+	Detecting cyclic structures ...
+		 1 rings of length 5
+		 5 rings of length 6
+	Detecting trimer-of-dimers ...
+		 5 trimer-of-dimers found.
+		 => out.ctd_dimers.pdb
+		 => out.ntd_dimers.pdb
+		 => out.trimers.pdb
+		 => out.rings.5.pdb
+		 => out.rings.6.pdb

+	Scripts $

+We now have a set of PDB files containing the individual local structures detected in the data set.
+For example, by plotting the [pentameric ring](https://www.nature.com/articles/nature09640) (`out.rings.5.pdb`) with protein N-terminal domains in red and C-terminal domains in gray (with the full structure faded into the background for reference), we produce *Fig. 3b*.

 ![Figure 3b](../Images/HIV_1b.png)

+By plotting the [hexameric rings](https://www.nature.com/articles/nature09640) (`out.rings.6.pdb`) with protein N-terminal domains in green and C-terminal domains in gray (with the full structure faded into the background for reference), we produce *Fig. 3c*.

 ![Figure 3c](../Images/HIV_1c.png)

+By plotting the first entry in the [C-terminal domain dimers](https://www.cell.com/cell/fulltext/S0092-8674(09)01298-7) (`out.ctd_dimers.pdb`) with protein N-terminal domains in green and C-terminal domains in gray (with the full structure faded into the background for reference), we produce *Fig. 3d*.

 ![Figure 3d](../Images/HIV_1d.png)

+By plotting the first entry in the [N-terminal domain dimers](https://www.nature.com/articles/nature09640) (`out.ntd_dimers.pdb`) with protein N-terminal domains in green and C-terminal domains in gray (with the full structure faded into the background for reference), we produce *Fig. 3e*.

 ![Figure 3e](../Images/HIV_1e.png)

+Finally, by plotting the first entry in the [trimer-of-dimers structures](https://www.cell.com/cell/fulltext/S0092-8674(09)01298-7) (`out.trimers.pdb`) with protein C-terminal domains in gray (N-terminal domains in differnet colors, with the full structure faded into the background for reference), we produce *Fig. 3f*.

 ![Figure 3f](../Images/HIV_1f.png)